Final Recommendation Statement

-The USPSTF has issued recommendations on screening and interventions to prevent dental caries in children younger than age 5 years,15 screening for oral cancer,16 interventions for tobacco smoking cessation in adults, including pregnant persons,17 and screening and preventive interventions for oral health in children and adolescents ages 5 to 17 years (in progress).
+The USPSTF has issued recommendations on screening and interventions to prevent dental caries in children younger than 5 years;15 screening for oral cancer;16 interventions for tobacco smoking cessation in adults, including pregnant persons;17 and screening and preventive interventions for oral health in children and adolescents aged 5 to 17 years.18

 Scope of Review

-The USPSTF commissioned a systematic evidence review1 to evaluate the benefits and harms of screening and preventive interventions for oral health conditions in adults.
+The USPSTF commissioned a systematic evidence review1,19 to evaluate the benefits and harms of screening and preventive interventions for oral health conditions in adults.
 The USPSTF previously addressed counseling to prevent dental and periodontal disease (1996).
-Concurrently, the USPSTF commissioned a systematic evidence review to evaluate the benefits and harms of oral health screening and preventive interventions in children and adolescents ages 5 to 17 years;18 this recommendation is addressed in a separate statement.
+Concurrently, the USPSTF commissioned a systematic evidence review to evaluate the benefits and harms of oral health screening and preventive interventions in children and adolescents aged 5 to 17 years;20 this recommendation is addressed in a separate statement.21

 Accuracy of Screening Tests

-The USPSTF found limited evidence on diagnostic accuracy to identify adults with oral health conditions in the primary care setting.
-The review identified six studies (n=1,281) of self-reported questionnaires on perceived dental health designed to distinguish between persons with and without periodontitis, but most questionnaires included history of periodontitis, making them less relevant for screening.1 The questionnaires demonstrated fair discrimination (area under summary receiver operating characteristic, 0.79 [95% CI, 0.75 to 0.83]).1 The evidence review did not identify any questionnaires designed to identify adults with dental caries.
+The USPSTF found limited evidence on available and appropriate screening instruments or clinical risk assessments to identify adults with oral health conditions in the primary care setting.
+The review identified 6 studies (n = 1281) of self-reported questionnaires on perceived dental health designed to distinguish between persons with and without periodontitis, but most questionnaires included whether there was a history of periodontitis, making them less relevant for screening in asymptomatic persons or those with previously unrecognized oral periodontitis.1,19 The questionnaires demonstrated moderate discrimination (area under summary receiver operating characteristic curve, 0.79 [95% CI, 0.75-0.83]).1,19 The evidence review did not identify any questionnaires designed to identify adults with dental caries.

-The review found no evidence on diagnostic accuracy to identify adults at increased risk of future oral health outcomes.
+The review found no evidence on the accuracy of risk assessment tools to identify adults at increased risk of future oral health outcomes.

 Effectiveness of Screening

-For evidence on whether screening prevented negative oral health outcomes in adults in the primary care setting, the review identified a single study in pregnant persons20 (n=427) that compared no screening with a dental screening approach involving two questions and an optional oral cavity visual inspection by midwives; there were no statistically significant group differences in number of decayed teeth or filled teeth, and measures of periodontitis and birth outcomes in both groups were similar.1,20
+For evidence on whether screening prevented negative oral health outcomes in adults in the primary care setting, the review identified a single study in pregnant persons23 (n = 477) that compared no screening with a dental screening approach involving 2 questions and an optional oral cavity visual inspection by midwives.
+There were no statistically significant group differences in number of decayed teeth or filled teeth, and measures of periodontitis and birth outcomes in both groups were similar.1,19,23

 Harms of Screening